yusuke0913/Documentation/source/includes/_payouts.md

 corresponding Invoice is paid.
 The Employee will need to sign and accept the Payout before it is disbursed to their account.

+Either `amount`, `invoiced_amount` or `cost` is used as a basis for the Payout.
+For their definition and how they are related see [Pricing](#pricing).
+Ensure that you are using the same definition when communicating with the recipient to align everyone's expectation.

 ### The Payout object

 > An example Payout object: